NUTRITIONAL SECURITY

 Meetings:

 Workshop to discuss contributions from plant science to Food 2030 and the Sustainable Development Goals.
-The next workshop foreseen in Milan on 13-14 September 2023, has been postponed to an online meeting on 4th December.
+The most recent workshop took place online on 4th December 2023.

 EPSO news developed by this WG: